milankinen/livereactload/README.md

 ## When does it not work?

+Generally, when we're talking about hot reloading not working, what we mean is that *we fail to keep state*.
+In all the cases described below, state is lost between changes, but LiveReactload's client/server will still cause your application to be re-rendered, so your new changes will be visible anyway.

+### Module state
-Well... if you hide your state inside the modules then the reloading will lose the state.
+If you hide your state inside the modules then the reloading will lose the state.
 For example the following code will **not** work:

 ```javascript